Padmanabhaswamy Temple: Past Temple management

-The Padmanabhaswamy Temple and its property were controlled by the Ettara Yogam (King and Council of Eight) with the assistance of Ettuveetil Pillamar ("Lords of the Eight Houses").
-The Ettara Yogam consists of the Pushpanjali Swamiyar, the six member Thiruvananthapurathu Sabha, the Sabhanjithan (Secretary) and the Arachan (Maharaja of Travancore).
+In the past, the Padmanabhaswamy Temple and its property were controlled by the Ettara Yogam (King and Council of Eight), with the assistance of Ettuveetil Pillamar ("Lords of the Eight Houses").
+The Ettara Yogam consists of the Pushpanjali Swamiyar, the six-member Thiruvananthapurathu Sabha, the Sabhanjithan (Secretary) and the Arachan (Maharaja of Travancore).
 The Thiruvananthapurathu Sabha was primarily responsible for the administration of the Temple.
 Koopakkara Potti, Vanchiyoor Athiyara Potti, Kollur Athiyara Potti, Muttavila Potti, Karuva Potti and Neythasseri Potti are the members of the Sabha.
-The Pushpanjali Swamiyar presides over the meetings of the Sabha.
+The Pushpanjali Swamiyar presided over the meetings of the Sabha.
 Sreekaryathu Potti is the Sabhanjithan of the Sabha.
 Any decision taken by the Sabha can be implemented only if the Maharaja of Travancore approves of it.
-It is believed that eight members of Ettara Yogam (seven Potties and the Maharaja of Travancore) received their rights from Parashurama Himself.
+Legend goes that the eight members of Ettara Yogam (the seven Potties and the one Maharaja of Travancore) received their rights from Parashurama himself.

-In the past, only the Swamiyars of the Naduvil Madhom were appointed as Pushpanjali Swamiyars by the Maharaja of Travancore.
+Prior to that, only the Swamiyars of the Naduvil Madhom were appointed as Pushpanjali Swamiyars by the Maharaja of Travancore.
 Anizham Thirunal Marthanda Varma curtailed the authority of Ettara Yogam and liquidated the powerful Ettuveetil Pillamar.
 Ettara Yogam became an advisory and assenting body thereafter.
 Besides the Naduvil Madhom, the Munchira Madhom got the right to appoint Pushpanjali Swamiyars during his reign.
 In the recent past, Uthradom Thirunal Marthanda Varma gave Pushpanjali rights to the Swamiyars of Thrikkaikattu Madhom and Thekke Madhom as well.
-Though the Maharaja is the appointing authority of the Pushpanjali Swamiyar, the former must do a Vechu Namaskaram when he sees the Swamiyar.
-With the passing away of Uthradom Thirunal Marthanda Varma in December 2013, his nephew Moolam Thirunal Rama Varma became the titular Maharaja of Travancore in January 2014.
+Though the Maharaja is the appointing authority of the Pushpanjali Swamiyar, the former must do a "Vechu Namaskaram" when he sees the Swamiyar.
+With the death of Uthradom Thirunal Marthanda Varma in December 2013, his nephew Moolam Thirunal Rama Varma became the titular Maharaja of Travancore in January 2014.
 Like his predecessors, Moolam Thirunal also got concurrence from the Ettara Yogam before assuming the title 'Maharaja'.
 In the presence of the Maharaja designate, the Yogathil Pottimar and the Tantri, the Pushpanjali Swamiyar Maravanchery Thekkedathu Neelakanta Bharatikal signed on the Neettu (Order) of the Ettara Yogam accepting Moolam Thirunal as Chirava Mootha Thiruvadi (Maharaja of Travancore) and Thrippappoor Mootha Thiruvadi (Protector of the Temple).
 This ceremony took place at Kulasekhara Mandapam in Padmanabhaswamy Temple.
 Revathi Thirunal Balagopal Varma, grandson of Maharani Regent Pooradom Thirunal Sethu Lakshmi Bayi, is the titular Elayaraja of Travancore.